Is Japanese cuisine truly healthy?

 How can you know if it’s well-balanced?

 To judge if it’s well-balanced or not, they have 2 rules: “Ichijiru Sansai” and ”Magowa Yasashii”.
-“Ichijiru Sansai” says that a well-balanced meal should have 1 soup and 3 side dishes (including a main). ”Magowa Yasashii” literally means “grandchildren are kind”, but that is not the point.
-It is actually an acronym formed from the first letter of ingredients you should have in every meal.
+“Ichijiru Sansai” says that a well-balanced meal should have 1 soup and 3 side dishes (including a main). ”Magowa Yasashii” literally means “grandchildren are kind”, but also it is an acronym formed from the first letter of ingredients you should have in every meal.

 Mame(Beans)…Edamame, Peas, Tofu, Soy, Natto and etc